 Inheritance Tax Refunds

-To claim an inheritance tax refund with the Indiana Department of Revenue, taxpayers must do the following:
+To claim an inheritance tax refund with the Indiana Department of Revenue, customers must do the following:

-- The department will issue an Order approving the refund, partially approving the refund, or denying the refund to the estate’s representative
+- DOR will issue an order approving the refund, partially approving the refund, or denying the refund to the estate’s representative

-- The department will issue vouchers to the estate’s representative to approve and return to department
+- DOR will issue vouchers to the estate’s representative to approve and return to DOR

 - The state auditor will issue the refund check to the estate

-Note that a Claim for a Refund must be filed with the Department of Revenue within the last of three years from the date the tax was paid or one year from the date the tax is finally determined.
+Note that a Claim for a Refund must be filed with DOR within the last of three years from the date the tax was paid or one year from the date the tax is finally determined.

-Once the Inheritance Tax Section has issued an Order approving a claim for a refund, the refund check should be issued within 30 days (assumes vouchers are promptly returned by the estate’s representative).
+Once DOR has issued an Order approving a claim for a refund, the refund check should be issued within 30 days (assumes vouchers are promptly returned by the estate’s representative).

-If the Inheritance Tax Section denies the refund, the estate has 90 days from the date of the Order to file appeal with the probate court.
+If the DOR denies the refund, the estate has 90 days from the date of the Order to file appeal with the probate court.

 2013 Legislative Changes to Refund Statute